What are the requirements for maintaining and renewing my Indiana 21st Century Scholarship at Indiana University Bloomington?

 What does my IU 21st Century Scholarship cover?

-The IU 21st Century Scholarship covers 100% tuition and mandatory fees (e.g., activity, transportation, technology, and health), or direct cost of attendance at IUB.
+The IU 21st Century Scholarship covers 100% tuition and mandatory fees (e.g., activity, repair and rehabilitation fee, transportation, technology, and health), or direct cost of attendance at IUB.
 In addition, the IU 21st Century Scholarship covers the Common Application Fee, IU Intent to Enroll Admissions Fee, IU Housing Application Fee, and IU Intensive Freshman Seminar (IFS) tuition fee (if applicable) for incoming scholars.

 What does my IU 21st Century Scholarship NOT cover?